adamrabinovitch/Beamery-DevOps-Challenge/README.md

 # Beamery-DevOps-Challenge

-Please, choose one of the two options to complete:
+Please, choose one of the two options to complete.
+Whne you are done add the code to your own github/gitlab repos for the team to review.

   1- Run a Mongo instance using Docker.
 Write a simple command line tool that will create a collection in Mongo (schema of your choice), populate it with some fake data, and create custom indexes for the collection.
   Please, use https://github.com/globalsign/mgo library.